o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 ## Archiving old data
 Reference: https://graphite.readthedocs.io/en/latest/whisper.html#archives-retention-and-precision

 Optimizing space over the time is crucial.
-Data can simply be deleted or better compressed.
+Data can simply be deleted or compressed.
 Compression can be lossless or lossy and depending the use case, supporting both can be a good idea.

 It is possible to setup lossy compression by increasing the resolution period datapoint.
 A datapoint can be at a resolution of 10s for the last 3 months then at 1 minute to reduce space by 6 (60s / 10s).